jane212/CarND-P1/Project1_Report.md

 #### b.
 Finding left and right targets

 After finding left and right groups, next is finding target line in each group.
 Here my logic is using the longest line in each group as the target line.
 Also, the bottom point of that line should be in the bottom area of the image, which means y1<=bottom_boundary.
-This rule is used to focus on the bottom part of the image to exclude the distraction from objects or curved lanes in distance.
+This rule is used to focus on the bottom part of the image to exclude the distraction from objects or curved lane in distance.

 This function is written as 'find_target.'